Portuguese cellist and conductor Vasco Ferrão was

 He is currently pursuing his studies at the

-Guildhall School of Music & Drama in London in the class of Adrian Brendel
+Guildhall School of Music & Drama in London with Adrian Brendel

 Highlights for the current and next seasons